Configure HTTPS Access to Harbor

 Provide the Certificates to Harbor and Docker

-After generating the ca.crt, yourdomain.com.crt, and yourdomain.com.key files, you must provide them to Harbor and to Docker, and reconfigure Harbor to use them.
+After generating the ca.crt, yourdomain.com.crt, and yourdomain.com.key files for your self-signed certificate, you must provide them to Harbor and to the Docker daemon.

 cp yourdomain.com.crt /data/cert/

-openssl x509 -inform PEM -in yourdomain.com.crt -out yourdomain.com.cert
+openssl x509 -inform PEM -in yourdomain.com.crt -out yourdomain.com.cer

 cp yourdomain.com.cert /etc/docker/certs.d/yourdomain.com/